 ☐ Check the status bar at the top of the menu: When a blinking icon is visible, the configuration profiles differ.
 When no is visible, the configuration profiles match.
-Or: ☐ Open the Basic Settings &gt; Load/Save dialog.
+Or: ☐ Open the Basic Settings > Load/Save dialog.
 Check the status of the checkbox in the Information frame: When the checkbox is unmarked, the configuration profiles differ.
-When the checkbox is marked, the configuration profiles match.
-When the checkbox is marked, the configuration profiles match.
-When the checkbox is marked, the configuration profiles match. show config status show config status show config status
+When the checkbox is marked, the configuration profiles match. show config status Configuration Storage sync State running-config to NVout of sync